Nuchal ligament: Other animals

-In sheep and cattle, it is known as the paxwax.
+In sheep and cattle, it is known as the paxwax or paddywack.
 It relieves the animal of the weight of its head.

-The nuchal ligament is unusual in being a ligament containing more elastin as well as collagen, allowing for stretch and recovery to its original form.
-Other ligaments are made mostly of viscoelastic collagen fibers, a material two orders of magnitude stiffer, which cannot retain their original shape when extended past a certain point or for a prolonged period of time.
+The nuchal ligament is unusual in being a ligament containing more elastin, as well as collagen, allowing for stretch and recovery to its original form.
+Other ligaments are made mostly of viscoelastic collagen fibers, a material two orders of magnitude stiffer, which cannot retain its original shape when extended past a certain point or for a prolonged period of time.

-Structurally, the nuchal ligament is formed with the association of both elastin proteins as well as type III collagen (45%).
-The collagen fibrils share a consistent size as well as helical pattern which gives the ligament its tensile strength.
-The elastin on the other hand is a protein that allows for flexibility.
-These two elements of the nuchal ligament maintain a complex balance which allows the constant weight bearing of the head along with multidirectional movement without damaging the durability of the ligament through over-use/stretching.
+Structurally, the nuchal ligament is formed with the association of both elastin proteins and type III collagen (45%).
+The collagen fibrils share a consistent size and helical pattern, which gives the ligament its tensile strength.
+The elastin, though, is a protein that allows for flexibility.
+These two elements of the nuchal ligament maintain a complex balance that allows constant weight bearing of the head along with multidirectional movement without damaging the durability of the ligament through over-use/stretching.

 In most other mammals, including the great apes, the nuchal ligament is absent or present only as a thin fascia.
 As it is required for running, not all animals have one.

 All dogs (and all living Canidae - wolves, foxes, and wild dogs) possess a similar ligament connecting the spinous process of their first thoracic (or chest) vertebrae to the back of the axis bone (second cervical or neck bone), which supports the weight of the head without active muscle exertion, thus saving energy.
 This ligament is analogous in function (but different in exact structural detail) to the nuchal ligament found in ungulates.
 This ligament allows dogs to carry their heads while running long distances, such as while following scent trails with their nose to the ground, without expending much energy.

 In horses, the parasite Culicoides can spread onchocerca cervicalis by living in the nuchal ligament, causing dermatitis.

 Meat industry

 In the meat industry, the nuchal ligament is referred to as paddywhack (also spelled pandywack; also called back strap or paxwax).

-The word is mentioned in a dictionary of South-west Lincolnshire dialect as a synonym of paxwax (originally faxwax; Old English compound of "hair" + "to grow").
+The word is mentioned in a dictionary of south-west Lincolnshire dialect as a synonym of paxwax (originally faxwax; Old English compound of "hair" + "to grow").
 Hence, paddywack has been in use with this meaning since at least 1886.